 How do I protect myself?

 Washing your hands regularly, staying away from people outside of your household and social distancing are recommendations.
 The use of practices, such as coughing and sneezing into tissues which are immediately disposed of, are also recommended.
 The use of PPE (Personal Protective Equipment) such as eye protection, gloves, masks able to remove viral particles from the air that you are breathing is recommended if you suspect you will come into contact with coronavirus carriers who are infectious.
-In the UK, these are in use by care and medical professionals.
+In the UK, it is essential to use masks in any enclosed space, outside your home.

 Aerosols from breath travel further than you may think.
 Two metres is recommended for normal conversation.
 Exercise will cause deeper breathing which may expel particles from deeper in your lungs.
 The distance travelled by the air expelled will also be further.
 Try not to be in the slipstream of someone who is running or cycling in front of you.
 Try to stagger your positions.